 Managing risks and performance through robust internal control and strong public financial management.

-The Constabulary operates a robust Risk Management Strategy, with oversight of those arrangements provided by the Risk and Learning Board and reports to the Joint Audit Committee.
+The Constabulary operates a robust Risk Management Strategy, with oversight of those arrangements provided by the Deputy Chief Constable and reports to the Joint Audit Committee.
 The Joint Audit Committee has provided significant guidance and advice for the enhancement of the risk management arrangements.

-Each part of the Constabulary has its own Board to identify and manage risks within their part of the organisation and escalate those to the strategic risk register for consideration at the Risk and Learning Board where they meet the threshold.
+Each part of the Constabulary has its own Board to identify and manage risks within their part of the organisation and escalate those to the strategic risk register for consideration.

 Risks jointly held with TVP through collaborations are reviewed at the DCC Collaboration Board and PCC Collaboration Board.